Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-1/02-Intro-to-NGS-data-analysis-I.md

 ### Read pre-processing & trimming

-An additional QC step one should perform on raw FASTQ data is to *pre-process* or *trim* the sequences to remove sequences that we are not interested in, or were not called confidently by the sequenecer.
+An additional QC step one should perform on raw FASTQ data is to *pre-process* or *trim* the sequences to remove sequences that we are not interested in, or were not called confidently by the sequencer.

 This step is **optional** in most analysis, although should be based on an empirical decision that leverages the QC assessment of raw FASTQs using a quality report like the one we just generated with FASTQC/MultiQC.
-For example, if we see we have a large number of adapter seqeunces in our data, or a high proportion of low-quality bases near our read ends, we may wish to trim our raw reads.
+For example, if we see we have a large number of adapter sequences in our data, or a high proportion of low-quality bases near our read ends, we may wish to trim our raw reads.
 Otherwise, we could skip this step in the analysis.

 Notably, some read mappers account for mismatches or low quality bases at the end of reads in a process called *soft-clipping*, where these bases are masked from being included in the alignment, but are technically still part of the sequence read in the FASTQ.
 If you are using an aligner that performs soft-clipping, you could consider omitting read trimming of FASTQ files.